 Cornell is a very small city located in the state of Wisconsin.
 With a population of 1,424 people and just one neighborhood, Cornell is the 341st largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Cornell is generally considered to be a blue-collar town.
-44.09% of the Cornell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cornell is a blue-collar town, with 44.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cornell is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Cornell who work in healthcare suport services (12.12%), office and administrative support (11.09%), and management occupations (6.28%).

 As is often the case in a small city, Cornell doesn't have a public transportation system that people use for their commute.